stocker88/nextjswebsite/_posts/compoundinterest.md

 Love is second.

 What comes third?

 That expensive dinner?

 Or the luxurious car you saw on Social Media?

 Money.

+Money comes third.

-Money comes third, because there isn’t much else you can’t afford without money.
+Apart from Health and Love, there is not much you can’t afford without money.

 Warren Buffett was a kid hustling for pennies during the Depression, and at 11 years old in 1942, he launched his lifelong love of investing when he bought his first stock — three shares of an oil company called Cities Service at about $38 each.
 He sold his shares soon after at $40 each.